 Technology is changing the way restaurants do business, especially in big cities like New York.
-From the way orders are taken and processed to how staff are selected, there are now seamless and inexpensive options to help restaurateurs market their venues, improve their day-to-day operations and increase their bottom line.
+From the way orders are taken and processed to how staff are selected, there are now seamless and inexpensive tech options to help restaurateurs market their venues, improve their day-to-day operations and increase their bottom line.

 Here are the top five apps every New York City restaurant owner should have on their radar.